rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 [KNU-1997] Knuth, Donald (1997), "The art of Computer Programming Third Edition".
 Vol. 2.
 Addison-Wesley. pp. 207-208.
 ISBN 0-201-89684-2.

+..
+[Gro-1996] Grover, Lov K. (1996), "A fast quantum mechanical algorithm for database search".
+Proceedings of the twenty-eighth annual ACM symposium on Theory of computing - STOC '96.
+Philadelphia, Pennsylvania, USA: Association for Computing Machinery. pp. 212–219.

 .. only:: html

     Endnotes